pollination/pollination-apps/pollination_apps/template/assets/{{cookiecutter.project_slug}}/README.md

 In order to configure github actions to deploy your app you will need to:

+1. [Create](https://docs.github.com/en/get-started/quickstart/create-a-repo) a repository on Github
+2. [Rename](https://docs.github.com/en/repositories/creating-and-managing-repositories/renaming-a-repository) the repository's main branch to "master"
-1. Configure a secret called `POLLINATION_TOKEN` with your Pollination API key as the value
+3. [Add](https://docs.github.com/en/actions/security-guides/encrypted-secrets) a secret called `POLLINATION_TOKEN` with your Pollination API key as the value
-2. Create [a new release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) of your app on Github with a new tag
+4. Create [the first release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) of your app on Github with the tag v0.0.0
+5. In all your commit messages, use one of the following commit types;

+   - `feat`: A new feature
+   - `fix`: A bug fix
+   - `docs`: Documentation only changes
+   - `style`: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+   - `refactor`: A code change that neither fixes a bug nor adds a feature
+   - `perf`: A code change that improves performance or size
+   - `test`: Adding missing tests or correcting existing tests
+   - `chore`: Other changes that don't modify src/test/
+   - `build`: Changes that affect the build system or external dependencies (example: changing the version of a dependency)
+   - `ci`: Changes to our CI or CD pipelines

+   Examples of commit messages:

+   - fix: Remove unused imports
+   - feat: Add capability to use analysis period

+   **Note** that the commit messages with only `fix` and `feat` type will trigger a deployment to Pollination.

 Github actions will then package and deploy your code to an app called [{{ cookiecutter.project_name }}](https://app.pollination.cloud/{{ cookiecutter.pollination_owner }}/applications/{{ cookiecutter.project_slug }})